Nitin-GH/Lenovo-TB-8504X/README.md

 **method 2. turn off your tab once it done wait for 3 second and press Volume up key and hold it for 2 sec and connect your usb while holding volume up at same time and your red notification light pop up without**
 **turning it on its mean you are in ELD mode**

-**note - if your port is not sshowing up  that because ELD mode have timeout around 15 sec if that happen you need to again turn on and go in ELD mode again qucik tip - if ELD mode timeout go in recovery mode and power off and then go in ELD node that way you ndont have to turn on system**
+**note - if your port is not showing up  that because ELD mode have timeout around 15 sec if that happen you need to again turn on and go in ELD mode again\
+qucik tip - if ELD mode timeout go in recovery mode and power off and then go in ELD node that way you dont have to turn on system**

 # **8. once you are into ELD mode and Qfil ports pop up like, just select port which will be preselected if not just in case and hit DOWNLOAD**
 ![qfill arrow 4](https://github.com/user-attachments/assets/40712c59-07b6-4164-9675-b96eb56084c5)